+3.4.4.
 Third step: Use of the Correction Factor for medium and high risk.

-.
 When the risk identified by the CB in the "first step" is medium or high, then a correction factor shall be applied to the formula to calculate the sample size.
+The minimum sample size is 10% of the entire group.

 For medium risk, the correction factor of 1.2 is used.
-Then, the formula to determine the minimum sample size would be the following: $1+(\sqrt{y} \times 1.2)$ for medium risk = minimum sample size to be audited

-For high risk, the correction factor of 1.5 is used.
-Then, the formula to determine the minimum sample size would be the following: $1+(\sqrt{y} \times 1.5)$ for high risk = minimum sample size to be audited
+Then, the formulas to determine the minimum sample size would be the following: